 Make the Filling

-- In a medium bowl, mix together ground chuck, ground pork, rice, and onion soup mix.
+In a large bowl, mix together the ground chuck, ground pork, rice, and onion soup mix.

-- Adding a little water will make the mixture easier to handle.
+Add a small amount of water to make the mixture easier to handle.

 Assemble the Rolls